 So, which is better?
 Well, ideally, small foamy bubbles in a thin layer made from low-fat milk.

 Hmm.
 Sounds tricky?
-It’s a little harder to make with skim milk but it’s definitely worth the effort.
+It’s a little harder to make with skim milk, but it’s definitely worth the effort.
 This ‘microfoam’ consists of bubbles that are too tiny to be seen!
-But, your palate will know the difference!
+But your palate will know the difference!

 The texture of microfoam has been described as silky or velvety.
 As a plus, this type of foam melds completely with the espresso when it’s properly poured and makes it a more enjoyable coffee experience.

+What Does Skinny Mean?
 Adding this word when ordering a coffee beverage will get you a coffee made with skim milk.
 In Starbucks, it will also result in sugar-free syrups being used!

-Ordering Coffee Is Not The Same Everywhere
+Ordering Coffee Is Not The Same In Every Coffee Shop

 Even learning how to order coffee like a pro leaves the door open for surprises.
 Coffee lingo is constantly evolving.
 Don’t let it throw you if your request doesn’t seem to fit into a particular location or coffee shop.